homeisfar/LinuxDir2HTML/README.md

 # LinuxDir2HTML

 LinuxDir2HTML is a small program to help create an offline manifest of your files in an easily navigable html format.
 It is a CLI-only clone of [Snap2HTML](https://www.rlvision.com/snap2html/).
-LinuxDir2HTML is based on [DiogenesList](https://github.com/ZapperDJ/DiogenesList), but makes significant improvements to it.
+LinuxDir2HTML is a rewrite of [DiogenesList](https://github.com/ZapperDJ/DiogenesList), making significant improvements to it:

 - Python 3.6+
 - Doesn't fail on symlinks (symlinks are ignored)